fedormyskin/OpenAlex-DH-analysis/README.md

 - Priem, J., Piwowar, H., & Orr, R. (2022).
 OpenAlex: A fully-open index of scholarly works, authors, venues, institutions, and concepts.
 - Aria, M., Le, T., Cuccurullo, C., Belfiore, A., & Choe, J. (2024). openalexR: An R-Tool for Collecting Bibliometric Data from OpenAlex. *The R Journal*, 15(4), 167–180.
 - Weingart, S. B., Eichmann-Kalwara, N., Lincoln, M., et al. (2020–). *The Index of Digital Humanities Conferences*.
 Carnegie Mellon University. https://dh-abstracts.library.cmu.edu

+## AI disclaimer
+The whole workflow and code has been created with the assistance of Claude Code.
+The full pipeline is auditable and reproducible, independently of any LLM use.

 ## License